DrDarkShadow/docs-repo/markdown/random_module_one.md

 import random
 from typing import List

+# The function definition is assumed to be present
 def shuffle_copy(items: List[int]) -> List[int]:
     """Return a shuffled copy of the given list without mutating the input.""" copy = list(items)